rwrcooper/Climate-Model-Comparisons/README.md

 ### Heatmaps

-Fianlly, I have also created a heatmap using script **trend_value_table.py**.
-The heatmap displays the slopes of linear models this time calculated for each city (and a spatial mean of the whole region) over the time period 1950-2100.
+Finally, I have also created a heatmap using script **trend_value_table.py**.
+The heatmap displays the slopes of linear models, this time calculated for each city (and a spatial mean of the whole region) over the time period 1950-2100.

 ![EAS-44_tasmax_yearmax_slopes_heatmap](https://user-images.githubusercontent.com/48542067/132933182-d1bc45d1-9ce3-44c3-9797-65372326efb8.png)